yahoo/elide-doc/pages/guide/02-data-model.md

 Considering the example above, we have a full data model that exposes a specific graph.
 Namely, a root node of the type `Author` and a bi-directional relationship from `Author` to `Book`.
 That is, one can access all `Author` objects directly, but must go _through_ an author to see information about any specific `Book` object.

-All public getters and setters are exposed through the Elide API if they are not explicitly marked `@Transient` or `@Exclude`. `@Transient` allows a field to be ignored by both Elide and an underlying persistence store while `@Exclude` allows a field to exist in the underlying JPA persistence layer without exposing it through the Elide API.
+Elide supports exposing either JPA properties or fields (but not both on the same entity).
+For any given entity, Elide looks at whether `@Id` is a property or field to determine the access mode (property or field) for that entity.
+All public properties and all fields are exposed through the Elide API if they are not explicitly marked `@Transient` or `@Exclude`. `@Transient` allows a field to be ignored by both Elide and an underlying persistence store while `@Exclude` allows a field to exist in the underlying JPA persistence layer without exposing it through the Elide API.

 Much of the Elide per-model configuration is done via annotations.
 For a description of all Elide-supported annotations, please check out the [annotation overview](/pages/guide/11-annotations.html).